Before electricity became

 gone.

-electricity sources include coal, nuclear, oil, natural gas, and large
+Conventional electricity sources include coal, nuclear, oil, natural gas,

-hydropower facilities.
-These sources supply about 99% of the electricity
+and large hydropower facilities.
+These sources supply about 99% of the

-a power plant, electricity is produced by generators, which are driven by
+In a power plant, electricity is produced by generators, which are driven

-turbines.
-Turbines may be powered by water, as in a hydroelectric plant,
+by turbines.
+Turbines may be powered by water, as in a hydroelectric

-generator is based on the principle of "electromagnetic
+The generator is based on the principle of "electromagnetic induction"

-induction" discovered in 1831 by Michael Faraday, a British
+discovered in 1831 by Michael Faraday, a British scientist.
+Faraday

-scientist.
-Faraday discovered that if an electric conductor, like a copper
+discovered that if an electric conductor, like a copper wire, is moved

-wire, is moved through a magnetic field, electric current will flow (or
+through a magnetic field, electric current will flow (or "be induced") in

 Boiler